sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/nAradaH/sangItamakarandaH.md

  Our author seems to have been different from the Narada Rishi of the Purinas as his name is mentioned by our author in the *Mangala* verse 2 on page 1.

-  Our author dividessounds musical sounds into five kinds viz 1नखज sound produced by playing Vinâ strings with nails, 2 वायुजsound produced by means of wind through wind instruments, 3 चर्मज produced by means of leather through instruments, such as drums, &c, 4 लोहज sound produced by metal pieces, such as cymbals &c, 5 शारीरज sound produced by the human throat As far as I know none of the punted ancient works introduce this peculiar division of Musical sounds
+  Our author dividessounds musical sounds into five kinds viz 1नखज sound produced by playing Vinâ strings with nails, 2 वायुजऽound produced by means of wind through wind instruments, 3 चर्मज produced by means of leather through instruments, such as drums, &c, 4 लोहज sound produced by metal pieces, such as cymbals &c, 5 शारीरज sound produced by the human throat As far as I know none of the punted ancient works introduce this peculiar division of Musical sounds

  The families, castes, colours Dweepas (birth-places), Rishis, deities, Chhandas metres), Gottras, constellations, Rasis (zodiac signs), Grahas (planets) and Rasas (sentiment) of the sevennotes are mentioned m this work[^5].
 These are not mentioned in Bharatas *Natya Sastra* But Sarngadeva has extracted all these in his *Sangita Ratnakara,* except the Gottras, constellations, Rasis and planets[^6]